Written by Dr Priscilla J S Selvaraj and published on 01 July 2021.

 If your child is pursuing a school education, you can still fuel her passion for space science and research.
 Here's how to go about it:

 Here's a list of astronauts from India (or of Indian origin) who did our country proud; your child can surely draw inspiration from them.

-Rakesh Sharma: The first Indian who travelled to space aboard Soyuz T-11 on 2 April 1984.
+Rakesh Sharma: The first Indian who traveled to space aboard Soyuz T-11 on 2 April 1984.

 Ravish Malhotra: He served as a back-up to Rakesh Sharma in the Soyuz T-11 mission.
 However, he never got to travel to space.
 But his achievements earned him the Kirti Chakra award.

 Kalpana Chawla: The first American woman astronaut of Indian origin to set off to space aboard space shuttle Columbia in 2003.

 Sunita Williams: Another American woman astronaut of Indian heritage, Sunita Williams went into space on two missions - in 2006 and 2012.